$p$-adic families of automorphic forms over some unitary Shimura varieties: Analytic continuation and classicality

 which is a well defined element in $H^0(]\ov{X}^{n-2}[,\omega^\kappa)$.
 For any admissible open $V\subset ]\ov{X}^{n-2}[$ we have the following norm estimate

 Similar to the above, we have the proposition. \begin{proposition} For all $k\geq 1$, we have the estimate

 \end{proposition}

+Let $f\in H^0(X(v),\omega^\kappa)$ be as above.
 Now we can prove the proposition, which will finish the analytic continuation of $f$ to the whole space $X^{rig}$ under the slope condition.
 Thus it is classical. \begin{proposition} There exists a unique section of $\omega^\kappa$ over

 which extends $f$. \end{proposition} \begin{proof} We consider the larger domain for all $k\geq 1$.
 By the above we can define $f_k$ and $f_k'$ over $]\ov{X}^{n-1}[_{\varepsilon_k}$ and $]\ov{X}^{n-2}[$ respectively.
 Let $V=]\ov{X}^{n-1}[_{\varepsilon_k}\bigcap ]\ov{X}^{n-2}[$.
 We study the norm of $f_k-f_k'$ over $V$.
 First we consider $V$ as a sub domain of $]\ov{X}^{n-1}[_{\varepsilon_k}$.
 Then the operator $U_1$ has a decomposition according to the decomposition of the correspondence $C_1^{rig}$ when restricting to $p_1^{-1}(V)$.
 Now we consider $V$ as a sub domain of $]\ov{X}^{n-2}[$, the operator $U_1^\geq$ has a further decomposition